TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/advanced_grid_properties.md

 }
 ```

 In this case, the grid row size will be calculated from the values `200px` and `50%` grid container's height.
 In realtime, the browser will compare both of these values and apply whichever is smallest to the size of our grid row.
 Essentially, what this tells this grid is that the track size should be 50% of the grid's total vertical space (because we are defining a row size), _unless_ that number would exceed `200px`.
-Essentially, you're seeting a max-height for the track.
+Essentially, you're setting a max-height for the track.

 Conversely, the grid column size will be calculated based on the larger of the two values `120px` and `15%` of the grid container's width.
 In doing so, we are essentially setting a _minimum_ width of our grid column size at `120px`.
 Check out the example here, and try clicking and dragging to change the grid's dimensions to see how the grid items respond: